Leptogenesis in a Left-Right Symmetric Model with double seesaw: Leptogenesis

-Thus, we see that the CP-violating phase $(\delta)$ alone (as we consider zero Majorana phases) is sufficient to provide the required baryon asymmetry $\eta_{B}$ confirming the main theme in our work of connecting the low-energy CP violation and matter-antimatter asymmetry of the universe.
-Thus, using this setup, a future confirmation of low-energy CP-violating phases will lead to a direct estimation of BAU.
-We are thus keen on the results obtained in next 10-15 years from some of the ongoing long-baseline oscillation experiments like NOvA~\cite{NOvA:2019cyt}, T2K collaboration~\cite{T2K:2019bcf}, DUNE~\cite{Esteban:2020cvm} and also future projects like JUNO, which will provide us a clearer picture of this CP phase, making our work relevant and important.
+After numerically analysing the asymmetry evolution for both the cases under study i.e. NO and IO, we see that in the NO case~(within the considered parameter space), the CP-violating phase $(\delta)$ alone (as we consider zero Majorana phases for the Boltzmann analysis) is sufficient to provide the required baryon asymmetry ($\eta_{\Delta B}^{\infty}$) with its correct sign confirming the main theme in our work of connecting the low-energy CP violation and matter-antimatter asymmetry of the Universe.
+In the IO case, we see that for a similar parameter space the value for the obtained~$\eta_{\Delta B}^{\infty}$ gets a negative sign and thus we need to choose a different parameter space in this case to satisfy the successful baryogenesis requirements.
+One may note that in our model framework, a Boltzmann analysis with non-zero Majorana phases would not alter the overall results, as the dependence of the CP asymmetry parameter ($\epsilon_1$) on Majorana phases is negligible for benchmark point input values.
+This dependence has been explored in subsections \ref{subsec:NO1} and \ref{subsec:IO1}.
+Nevertheless, using this setup, a future confirmation of low-energy CP-violating phases will lead to a direct estimation of BAU.
+We are thus keen on the results obtained in the next 10-15 years from some of the ongoing long-baseline oscillation experiments like NOvA~\cite{NOvA:2019cyt}, T2K collaboration~\cite{T2K:2019bcf}, DUNE~\cite{Esteban:2020cvm} and also future projects like JUNO, which will provide us a clearer picture of this CP phase, making our work relevant and important.